climate-change-and-environmental-impact

 Resource Distribution

-The availability of natural resources shapes the economic and social structures of communities.
-Regions rich in resources often experience:
+The location and accessibility of natural resources — fossil fuels, minerals, fertile soil, timber, and fresh water — profoundly shape economic and social structures.
+Regions rich in valuable resources often experience:

 Conclusion